-A carbon intensity score is calculated for each country, with greenhouse gas emissions (national emissions plus direct and indirect imported emissions) being measured per million of gross domestic product.
+A greenhouse gas intensity score is calculated for each country, with greenhouse gas emissions (national emissions plus direct and indirect imported emissions) being measured per million of gross domestic product.
 A country's CO2 emissions figure in tonnes is the sum of:

-- CO2 emissions resulting from the domestic production of goods and services for domestic consumption and export; and - CO2 emissions in the country of origin that result from the import of goods and services.
+- greenhouse gas emissions resulting from the domestic production of goods and services for domestic consumption and export; and - greenhouse gas emissions in the country of origin that result from the import of goods and services.

 KBC Asset Management NV makes the general assumption that the government controls all economic activities within its territory.
 KBC Asset Management NV measures domestic emissions and import-related emissions as reported by PRIMAP.
 The PRIMAP data set combines various published data series into a full set of greenhouse gas emissions trajectories.
 The gross domestic product figures (in US dollars) are based on figures from the International Monetary Fund (IMF).
-Within the sub-fund, the carbon intensity score is allocated to at least 90% of fund assets, excluding cash (including bank deposits) derivatives and countries for which no data exists.
-To calculate carbon intensity at portfolio level, KBC Asset Management NV takes the weighted average carbon intensity of the fund's holdings.
+Within the sub-fund, the greenhouse gas intensity score is allocated to at least 90% of fund assets, excluding cash (including bank deposits) derivatives and countries for which no data exists.
+To calculate greenhouse gas intensity at portfolio level, KBC Asset Management NV takes the weighted average greenhouse gas intensity of the fund's holdings.
 The weighting used in the calculation reflect the size of the fund's holdings, scaled up for items without data.
 Countries for which data is unavailable are included in the negative screening and are assigned a general ESG score.
 For sovereign bonds, the sub-fund aims to exceed the current score of the benchmark index of global bonds.
-Carbon intensity is compared with a reference portfolio of global government bonds (composed of the following benchmark indices: 67% developed markets: J.P.
+Greenhouse gas intensity is compared with a reference portfolio of global government bonds (composed of the following benchmark indices: 67% developed markets: J.P.
 Morgan GBI Global Unhedged EUR and 33% emerging markets: J.P.
 Morgan GBI-EM Global Diversified Composite Unhedged EUR).
 Beating the benchmark is dependent on the geographical allocation, as determined by the benchmark index or the target allocation.
-Investment solutions in global government bonds aim to beat the benchmark by 10%.
-Outside circumstances such as market movements and updates to carbon intensity data may result in investment solutions exceeding this target, in which case the investment solution will be adjusted to meet the target again within a timeframe that takes account of the customer's best interests.
-For supranational bonds, the Responsible Investing research team will award a carbon intensity ESG score that reflects the weighted average of the member states, whereby the weightings will reflect voting rights, the amount of capital paid-up or the percentage of the total population.
+Investment solutions in global government bonds aim to beat the benchmark by 25%.
+Outside circumstances such as market movements and updates to greenhouse gas intensity data may result in investment solutions exceeding this target, in which case the investment solution will be adjusted to meet the target again within a timeframe that takes account of the customer's best interests.
+For supranational bonds, the Responsible Investing research team will award a greenhouse gas intensity ESG score that reflects the weighted average of the member states, whereby the weightings will reflect voting rights, the amount of capital paid-up or the percentage of the total population.

-The carbon intensity targets are checked and evaluated annually.
+The greenhouse ga intensity targets are checked and evaluated annually.
 The targets may be revised upwards or downwards.
-For example, if countries show insufficient progress in the reduction of their carbon intensity and this cannot be offset by optimising the portfolio, KBC Asset Management NV may revise the target upwards.
-It is also possible that carbon intensity will fall to a lower level much faster than expected.
-If countries make excellent progress in terms of carbon intensity, KBC Asset Management NV KBC Asset Management NV wants to be able to track this acceleration in the portfolio.
+For example, if countries show insufficient progress in the reduction of their greenhouse gas intensity and this cannot be offset by optimising the portfolio, KBC Asset Management NV may revise the target upwards.
+It is also possible that greenhouse gas intensity will fall to a lower level much faster than expected.
+If countries make excellent progress in terms of greenhouse gas intensity, KBC Asset Management NV KBC Asset Management NV wants to be able to track this acceleration in the portfolio.
 In that case, the target may be adjusted downwards.

-To support sustainable development, the sub-fund undertakes to invest a minimum proportion of the portfolio in governments, supranational debtors and/or governmental agencies that contribute to the UN Sustainable Development Goals.
+To support sustainable development, the sub-fund invests a proportion of the portfolio in governments, supranational debtors and/or governmental agencies that contribute to the UN Sustainable Development Goals.
 The UN Sustainable Development Goals include social and environmental objectives.
-More detailed information on the specific objectives of the sub-fund is available in the summary table in the section entitled 'What environmental and/or social characteristics are promoted by this financial product?'